 Effective Placement and Human Resource Development

-We aim to realize optimal personnel placement on a Group-wide basis to meet the demands created by changes in the business environment and globalization.
-To this end, we have also adopted a career development program—a system for medium- to long-term strategic personnel placement and development with the aim of encouraging employees to pursue self-directed growth.
+We aim to realize optimal personnel placement and human resource development on a Group-wide basis to meet the demands created by changes in the business environment and globalization.
+To this end, we have adopted a career development program—a system for medium- to long-term strategic personnel placement and development with the aim of encouraging employees to pursue self-directed growth.
 The specifics of these efforts are as follows.

 For employees of MCC in Japan, as a part of personnel measures designed to encourage employees to think about their careers, we conduct career design interviews.
 Such interviews involve an employee and their supervisor discussing the employee’s current situation and how said employee plans to grow over the medium to long term.
 This approach is designed to help employees take the initiative and grow.
 Each employee works to identify their own strengths and consider for themselves how they can hone and utilize those strengths to contribute to society.
 At the same time, the company systematically examines ways to utilize and enhance each individual’s strengths in order to achieve corporate growth.